Ono-Katsuki/Claude-Repository-Creator/README.md

 3. **Update API Keys**: Easily update your Claude or OpenAI API keys within the application.

 4. **Iterative Development**: Refine your project by updating requirements or regenerating code based on new input.

+5. **Custom Prompts**: Create and use custom prompts for different stages of project creation.

+### Using Custom Prompts

+You can create and use custom prompts to tailor the project creation process to your specific needs:

+1. Navigate to the `prompts` directory in the project folder.
+2. Create a new markdown file (`.md`) in the appropriate subdirectory (e.g., `create_code_generation_prompt` for code generation prompts).
+3. Write your custom prompt in the markdown file, using placeholders for dynamic content (e.g., `{tech_stack}`, `{features}`).
+4. When running the tool, you'll be given the option to select from available prompts, including your custom ones.

+This feature allows you to fine-tune the AI's output for different aspects of your project, such as requirements gathering, code generation, or documentation creation.

 ## Contributing